-That’s a bit of a hyperbolic statement; there’s a few other vegan options to choose from that we’ll go over below, but to put it simply, avoid eating at Cracker Barrel if you’re a vegan.
-It’s not a fun, tasty, or enjoyable experience.
-Hit up a different “breakfast” place like Ihop which has pretty ok vegan options or Denny’s which has amazing vegan options.
+That’s a bit of a hyperbolic statement; there are a few other vegan options to choose from that we’ll go over below, but to put it simply, avoid eating at Cracker Barrel if you’re a vegan.
+However, the impossible sausage is worth a try!
+Everything else is not so tasty, or enjoyable experience.
+So, if it doesn’t work for you, better if you hit up a different “breakfast” place like Ihop which has pretty ok vegan options, or Denny’s which has amazing vegan options.

 Vegan Side Dishes at Cracker Barrel: